When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 25. Shell

-Because it’s so muted, you can combine it with different wood furniture colors.
+The name says it all.
+Shell is a yellowish-white hue that mimics the treasures you find walking along the shore.
+Because it is muted, it pairs well with various wood furniture tones.
 Its pale shade leaves plenty of room for playing with textures.

 26. Steel Blue